 Feel into your wholeness.
 Notice the warmth inside you, imagining a spark of hope in the heart that grows to a flame, and then to beams of light radiating out of your body in every direction.

 Remember that this light sprung from darkness.
-We needed to let go and experience a symbolic death to some aspects of our lives in order to rebirth new experiences.
+We needed to let go in this winter solstice meditation and experience a symbolic death to some aspects of our lives in order to rebirth new experiences.
 We needed to visit the past and make peace with it in order to imagine new possibilities for the future.

 Slowly Widen Your Awareness